 Therefore, prevention is hard.
 There are other helpful ways to make your cat feel better or to aid it from catching allergies.
 Bathing your cat once or twice a week can always help as it removes the possibility of external sicknesses.

 If your cat is very sick, medication may be the fastest and most effective treatment.
-It is important to never use over the counter products.
+It is important to think twice before you use over the counter products.

 Always visit your veterinarian and get prescribed medication that directly correlates to the symptoms and illness.

-If you aren’t too happy about giving your cat medication, supplements can be the next best thing for you and your pet.
-Omega-3 and omega-6 are known to relieve some allergy symptoms in cats.
+If you aren’t too happy about giving your cat medication, supplements can be the next best thing for you and your pet. probiotics and Omega-3 and omega-6 for cats are known to relieve some allergy symptoms in cats.